Khushbupatel333/Excel-Project/README.md

 The objective of this case study is to conduct an in-depth analysis of the combined supply chain and digital access datasets provided by DataCo Analysis Group.
 Students will utilize advanced Excel techniques to dissect these datasets, revealing key patterns and insights.
 The primary tasks include data cleaning, integration, analysis, and the development of a comprehensive, interactive dashboard.
 This dashboard will serve as a critical tool in visualizing supply chain efficiencies, customer engagement metrics, and the synergy between them.
 The project aims to augment DataCo Analysis Group's consulting capabilities, offering actionable insights to clients for optimizing supply chain processes and improving digital marketing strategies.

 # DataSets :
-There are two datasets used in this project :-
+There are two datasets used in this project:-
-## 1.Supply Chain Dataset:
+## 1. Supply Chain Dataset:
-Type  :  Type of transaction made
+Type:  Type of transaction made

-Days for shipping (real)  :  Actual shipping days of the purchased product
+Days for shipping (real):  Actual shipping days of the purchased product

-Days for shipment (scheduled)  :  Days of scheduled delivery of the purchased product
+Days for shipment (scheduled):  Days of scheduled delivery of the purchased product

-Benefit per order  :  Earnings per order placed
+Benefit per order:  Earnings per order placed

-Sales per customer  :  Total sales per customer made per customer
+Sales per customer:  Total sales per customer made per customer

-Delivery Status  :  Delivery status of orders: Advance shipping , Late delivery , Shipping canceled , Shipping on time
+Delivery Status:  Delivery status of orders: Advance shipping, Late delivery, Shipping canceled, Shipping on time

-Late_delivery_risk  :  Categorical variable that indicates if sending is late (1), it is not late (0).
+Late_delivery_risk:  Categorical variable that indicates if sending is late (1), it is not late (0).

-Category Id  :  Product category code
+Category Id:  Product category code

-Category Name  :  Description of the product category
+Category Name:  Description of the product category

-Customer City  :  City where the customer made the purchase
+Customer City:  City where the customer made the purchase

-Customer Country  :  Country where the customer made the purchase
+Customer Country:  Country where the customer made the purchase

-Customer Email :  Customer's email
+Customer Email:  Customer's email

-Customer Fname  :  Customer name
+Customer Fname:  Customer name

 Customer Id  :  Customer ID